oxen-io/session-file-server-old/README.md

 An App.net compatible API implemented as an App.net client.

 This is a piece of software that you can run to emulate the app.net API that all the existing app.net apps could connect to (if we can convince 3rd party app developers to include a configurable API root in their app.net software).

 This way we can keep the community and software intact.

 Compatibility is goal #1.

-## Requirements

-* Node.js 0.8.xx+

-## Installation

-1. Copy config.sample.json to config.json

-1. [optional] Create a new application on App.net.
-Note the client_id and client_secret and put in `config.json`.
-The redirect URI should be /return on the host you're going to use for AltAPI, e.g., <http://localhost:7070/return>.

-1. `npm install` to get node js libraries

-1. `node app.js` to run the server

-1. Open your browser to <http://localhost:7070/>

-### Security
-It's best practice to not have clients directly connect to node.js.
-We recommend use stunnel or nginx to provide an HTTPS connection to ensure data is encrypted while it travels over the Internet.

 #Upstream integration